kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 Here X points to the right, Y up and Z towards us, out of the screen.
 As you can see from the diagram, the first vertex (vertex 0) has coordinates (-1, -1, 1), and the next has (1, -1, 1).

 We will now define the surfaces of the cube.
-We do this by creating a table where groups of 4 numbers indicate the vertices that each surface consists of.
+We do this by creating a table where each group of 4 numbers describe one surface.

 ```
 var faces = [0, 1, 2, 3, 0, 3, 7, 4, 0, 4, 5, 1, 6, 5, 4, 7, 6, 2, 1, 5, 6, 7, 3, 2];